aniket270601/Boardgame/README.md

 * Copy the DNS of the load balancer from Terraform output.
 * Open in browser (with `http://` prefix).
+* You will also be able to see sonarqube code analysis at http://<sonarqube-ip>:9000

 ### 16. Prometheus & Grafana Monitoring Setup